brucebatman/Proxy-DLL-Loads/README.md

 #Adapted the code to make it work, learning experience.
+2023-11-10 (thanks to the creator of this tool/technique/procedure also)